An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: Implementation

 We illustrate the (typical) error behavior --- both in time and in space, by showing the results of a calculation done at a fixed resolution.
 Specifically, we take an $80 \times 80\/$ grid, with $\Delta t = 0.2 (\Delta x)^2\/$ and $\lambda = 100$, and solve the forced system of equations in this ``flow on an irregular domain'' example --- recall that $\mu = 1$.

-Figure~\ref{fig:LinfErrorsVsTime} shows the time evolution of the $L^{\infty}\/$ (spatial) errors in the pressure and in the horizontal velocity.
+Figure~\ref{fig:LinfErrorsVsTime} shows the time evolution of the $L^{\infty}\/$ (spatial) error in the horizontal velocity.
 It should be clear that, while the errors oscillate (over almost one decade in amplitude), they do not exhibit any measurable growth with time.

-Figure~\ref{fig:USurf} shows the horizontal velocity field at time $t = 4.25\,\pi$, while figure~\ref{fig:USurfError} shows the associated error field.
-Notice that, while the error is largest near the internal boundary --- as expected from the difficulties that a curved, non-conforming, boundary causes --- it is fairly well behaved, without abrupt transitions on the scale of the grid size.
+Figure~\ref{fig:USurf} shows the horizontal velocity field at time $t = 4\,\pi$, while figure~\ref{fig:USurfError} shows the associated error field.
+Notice that, while the error is largest near the boundary --- as expected from the difficulties that a curved, non-conforming, boundary causes --- it is fairly well behaved, without abrupt transitions on the scale of the grid size.
 This explains why the error in the gradient of the velocity is also second order accurate --- see figure~\ref{fig:derivativeConvergence} and remark~\ref{fig:derivativeConvergence}, a feature that should be particularly useful for the calculation of fluid-solid forces (stresses) along domain boundaries.

-Similarly, figure~\ref{fig:pSurf} shows plots of the pressure and of the associated pressure error field, again for the time $t = 4.25\,\pi$.
-Just as in the case of the velocity, the errors are dominated by what happens at the internal circular boundary.
-The error near the internal wall is a bit more jagged than the error for the velocity field.
+Similarly, figure~\ref{fig:pSurf} shows plots of the pressure and of the associated pressure error field, again for the time $t = 4\,\pi$.
+Just as in the case of the velocity, the errors are dominated at the boundary.
 We did not check the order of convergence for the gradient of the pressure since one does not need the gradient of the pressure to compute forces.

-Finally, figure~\ref{fig:Divergence} shows a plot of the error in the numerical divergence of the flow field, also for time $t = 4.25\,\pi$.
+Finally, figure~\ref{fig:Divergence} shows a plot of the error in the numerical divergence of the flow field, also for time $t = 4\,\pi$.
 The errors in the divergence are also second order.
 However: notice that they are much smaller than the errors in the flow field or in the pressure.
 This is indicative of the rather strong enforcement of incompressibility that equations (\ref{eqn:heatdivu}) and (\ref{eqn:bcdivu}) guarantee.